Academic Model Providing Access to Healthcare: Imani Workshops

-Imani Workshops is a handmade crafts business that reinvests 100% of its income to benefit its employees, all of whom are HIV-positive patients in Western Kenya.
-Many patients face challenges with financial security and independence, exacerbated by the social stigma surrounding HIV-positive individuals.
-Established in January 2005 as part of The Family Preservation Initiative, Imani Workshops aims to provide income-generating opportunities to its patients, with a particular focus on women, enabling them to achieve self-sustainability and support their families.
-The workshops create employment for these women, producing high-quality handmade jewelry, accessories, clothing, bags, and other items.
+Imani Workshops is a handmade crafts business that reinvests 100% of its income to benefit its employees, all of whom are HIV+ patients in Western Kenya.
+During and even after recovery, many patients struggle with financial security and independence, made even more difficult by the social stigma associated with HIV+ individuals.
+Formed in January 2005, Imani Workshops is a part of The Family Preservation Initiative, aiming to give their patients, focusing on women, income-generating opportunities in order to be self-sustainable and support their families.
+Imani Workshops creates workshops with jobs for these women to produce high quality handmade jewelry, accessories, clothing, bags, and other accessories.

 Maternal & Child Health

-AMPATH has collaborated with the Kenyan government to enhance access to primary healthcare for all children and deliver comprehensive medical care to over 22,000 children infected with or exposed to HIV.
-The program focuses on children who have acquired or been exposed to HIV from HIV-positive mothers.
-It provides HIV testing, antiretroviral medicine, preventive medicine, nutritional assistance, disclosure counseling, and support groups for adolescents.
-These services are available at 55 different locations across Western Kenya.
+AMPATH has partnered with the Kenyan government to provide improved access to primary healthcare to all children and extensive medical care to over 22,000 HIV-infected or exposed children.
+The program targets those children who have been infected or exposed to HIV from HIV-infected mothers, and offers HIV testing, antiretroviral medicine, preventive medicine, nutritional support, disclosure counseling, and adolescent support groups in 55 different locations in Western Kenya.

 Reproductive Health

-Established in 2007 through a partnership between the University of Toronto, Duke University, and Indiana University, the Reproductive Health program strives to enhance reproductive health in Western Kenya.
-This is achieved through the implementation of two key initiatives: the ALARM international program and the Cervical Cancer Screening and Treatment Program.
+Formed in 2007 between the University of Toronto, Duke University, and Indiana University, the Reproductive Health program aims to improve reproductive health in Western Kenya through the ALARM international program and the Cervical Cancer Screening and Treatment Program.

-The ALARM (Advances in Labor and Risk Management) international training program is a five-day program primarily aimed at healthcare professionals.
-Developed by the Society of Obstetricians and Gynaecologists of Canada, the program's primary objective is to reduce maternal and infant mortality and injuries resulting from pregnancy, childbirth, and unsafe abortions.
-The program incorporates discussions on sexual and reproductive rights and provides hands-on training in clinical procedures.
+The ALARM (Advances in Labor and Risk Management) international training program is a five-day training program mainly targeting health professionals designed by the Society of Obstetricians and Gynaecologists of Canada.
+The main purpose of the program is to help reduce death and injury caused by pregnancy, childbirth and unsafe abortion.
+The program emphasizes discussion of sexual and reproductive rights as well as hands-on practice of clinical procedures.

-The Cervical Cancer Screening Program (CCSP) was initiated in 2008 with the goal of reducing the incidence of cervical cancer in Kenya.
-To date, over 1,100 women have undergone screening through the program.
-Among them, 80 have received curative treatment for cervical dysplasia using the loop electrosurgical excision procedure (LEEP), and 19 have undergone hysterectomies as part of their treatment.
+The Cervical Cancer Screening Program (CCSP) began in 2008, aiming to ultimately reduce the amount of cervical cancer in Kenya.
+Since then, over 1,100 women have been screened, 80 have gone through curative treatment for cervical dysplasia (LEEP), and 19 have had hysterectomies performed on them.

 Riley Mother and Baby Hospital

-Riley Mother and Baby Hospital (RMBHK), conceived by Dr. James A. Lemons of Indiana University School of Medicine, officially opened its doors on April 29, 2009, in Eldoret, Kenya.
-It operates as a vital component of the Moi Teaching and Referral Hospital.
-RMBHK is dedicated to providing comprehensive services for expectant mothers and their infants, with a strong emphasis on education, training, and research.
-The hospital handles approximately 12,000 deliveries annually, playing a pivotal role as a teaching hospital for nearly one-third of all doctors in Kenya.
-Notably, RMBHK houses the first and sole neonatal intensive care unit in East Africa.
+Riley Mother and Baby Hospital (RMBHK), the vision of Dr. James A. Lemons of Indiana University School of Medicine, opened April 29, 2009 in Eldoret, Kenya, and is part of the Moi Teaching and Referral Hospital.
+RMBHK is focused on providing services for pregnant mothers as well as their babies through education, training and research.
+The hospital accommodates 12,000 deliveries a year, serves as the teaching hospital for nearly one-third of all doctors in Kenya, and includes the first and only neonatal intensive care unit in East Africa.